Monthly Tech-Tip from Tony Hansen SignUp

 Details

-To a potter used to dipping ware and having the glaze dry-to-the-touch in seconds, painting 2-4 layers with a drying period in between can seem tedious.
+To a potter used to dipping ware and having the glaze dry-to-the-touch in seconds, painting 2-4 layers with a drying period in between can seem very tedious.
 But in practice, it can be practical.
-The paintability improvement that comes with the gum additions is remarkable, the consistency is not unlike latex paint.
-Gums, or mixtures of gums, can both slow down drying and gel the slurry to enable higher water contents and better hold-in-place.
+The paintability improvement that comes with CMC gum (or similar) addition is remarkable, the consistency and drying is not unlike latex paint.
+Gelling agents (like Veegum, not CMC gum) enable a higher water content, without settling, while still holding in place on vertical surfaces.

-We talk about brushing glazes in terms of 1 pint or 500ml jars.
-Filling a jar with a high specific gravity, or high SG, 1.6 slurry could be 500:350g of powder:water.
-A low SG 1.3 version could be the opposite, 500:350g.
-So first you must decide which to target.
-The high SG approach is better for slurries having very high percentages of plastic clay (e.g. underglazes, slips) they need to go on thicker in one stroke (especially on leather hard clay).
-Brushing glazes for bisque actually work well with much lower SG’s (made possible by a Veegum addition), these require more coats but give better control of total thickness and hang on better on vertical surfaces.
+Typical brushing glazes are sold in 1 pint or 500ml jars.
+For a high specific gravity slurry (e.g. 1.6) a 500:350g powder:water would be typical (no Veegum would be needed).
+A low specific gravity (SG) 1.3 version could be the opposite, 350:500g powder:water (Veegum needed).
+The high SG approach is better for slurries having plenty of plastic clay (e.g. underglazes, slips) they need to go on thicker in one stroke (especially on leather hard clay).
+Brushing glazes for bisque work better with lower SG’s, these require more coats but, as noted above, give better control of total thickness.

 The advantages of brushing glazes include: